You’ve probably heard that riding muddy trails causes damage and should be avoided, but what damage? How muddy? How do you know if a trail is muddy?

 Decomposed Granite Soil

-Decomposed Granite Soils are exactly what they sound like, tiny bits of granite rock.
+Decomposed granite soils are exactly what they sound like, tiny bits of granite rock.
 These areas tend to do very well under wet conditions and there’s nothing to absorb water.
 Even when these trails are wet, riding through puddles will get you splashed but the trail tread won’t be damaged.

 Mixed soils and other factors

 Some trail areas have a mixture of soils, or trails that are more one than the other.
 At Heil Valley Ranch, Picture Rock’s first few miles are clay-based, but Wild Turkey and Ponderosa are more granite or well-armored with rock.
 Nelson Loop at Hall has sections of both soils.
-Heil Valley Ranch also has a high water table and natural springs that run March-May, depending on snowmelt and rain totals.
+Heil Valley Ranch also has a high water table and natural springs that generally run March-May, depending on snowmelt and rain totals.
 Clay-based trails that have well maintained drains and/or rock armoring will also do better in wet weather.
 That’s why it’s important to check official open/closed status before heading out on a ride.

 What should you do if you encounter mud or puddles on a trail?